pantheon-systems/documentation/source/content/guides/accessibility/04-best-practices.md

 When creating content, review it for examples of language that may exclude your visitors by testing, using inclusive language linting and readability scoring tools, and then copy editing to include alternatives.

-See the [Resources](/guides/accessibility/resources#inclusive-language) page in this guide to help you write using inclusive language.
+Refer to the [Resources](/guides/accessibility/resources#inclusive-language) page in this guide to help you write using inclusive language.